mlswg/mls-architecture/draft-ietf-mls-architecture.md

 to attack forward security to a limited extent.
 This threat can be mitigated by having initial keys expire.

-### Privacy of the network connections to the DS

-There are many scenarios leading to communication between the application on a device and the Delivery Service.
-In particular when:

-- The application fetches credentials at the Delivery Service prior to creating a messaging group (one-to-one or more than two clients).

-- The application fetches service provider information or messages on the Delivery Service.

-In all these cases, the application will often connect to the delivery service via a secure transport which leaks information about the origin of the request such as the IP address and depending on the protocol the MAC address of the device.

-Similar concern exist in the peer-to-peer use cases of MLS.

-> **RECOMMENDATION:**
-> In the case where the transport layer metadata must be protected,
-> using adequate protection such as TOR or a VPN can improve
-> metadata protection.

-More generally, using anonymous credential in an MLS based architecture might not be enough to provide strong privacy or anonymity properties.

 ### Privacy of delivery and push notifications

 An important mechanism that is often ignored from the privacy